A runaway and his best friend prepare to spend the night in an abandoned boxcar. It will be a night that will change their lives forever.

 Dion looked him up and down.
 “You got a smoke?”

-George lowered his hand and reached into his pocket for a pack of Player’s.
+George lowered his hand and reached into his pocket for a pack of Player’s cigarettes.
 He opened it up and took out three, handing them to Dion.
 “Take three,” he said.

 Tommy looked right back at the man and, with the straightest face, said, “Aren’t you a little old to be starting conversations with little kids?”

-By the time we got to our boxcar at the train yard it was dark out.
-We were glad to be within the warmer confines of our car, away from the winds howling against the steel walls.
-It wasn’t very big and it was completely empty, but the boxcar was like a second home to me and Tommy.
+By the time we got to our boxcar at the train yard, it was dark out.
+We were glad to be within the warmer confines of the shipping container, away from the winds howling against the steel walls.
+It wasn’t very big and it was empty from corner to corner, but the boxcar was like a second home to me and Tommy.
 It was our hideaway.
-We’d pass the time playing cards, twenty questions, nickel football, or just smoking cigarettes.
+We’d hide in there and pass the time playing cards, twenty questions, nickel football, or just smoking cigarettes.
 That and making fun of guys like George and Derek.

 We were just starting to nod off when the noise of footsteps on gravel woke us up.
-There were people passing by outside.
+People were passing by outside.
 I quietly crept to the air holes and peeked out into the yard.
 It was Dion Terrell and his boys.

-“You fully shot that motherfucker,” said one of his boys.
-He sounded giddy and excited.
+“You fully shot that motherfucker,” said one of his lackeys.
+The boy sounded giddy and excited.

 “Shoulda had my money,” Dion answered plainly.